 If you’re looking for a delicious honey, you can’t go wrong with the Y.S.
-Eco Bee Farms Raw Honey (view at Amazon), which earned the spot of best overall for taste and quality.
-If manuka honey is what you’re after, Wedderspoon Raw Premium Manuka Honey KFactor 16+ (view at Amazon) is the best of the best.
+Eco Bee Farms Raw Honey, which earned the spot of best overall for taste and quality.
+For savory dishes and a kick of spice, try out Mike's Hot Honey, made with honey, chilis, and vinegar.

 What to Look for When Buying Honey

 There are lots of different kinds of honey, like manuka, clover, buckwheat, tupelo, to name a few.
 There’s really no right or wrong choice when it comes to the type of honey you choose—they’re all delicious in their own right—but if you’re buying honey for a specific reason—like for baking or for adding to tea—you may want to be a little extra diligent about which one you’re choosing.

 Clover honey is the most popular variety in the United States.
 It has a light, mild flavor and pairs well with pretty much everything.
 Buckwheat honey is darker and has a deeper flavor.
 Meanwhile, manuka honey has slightly higher antibacterial properties.

 While there are flavored honeys, like lavender or cinnamon, different honeys also have natural variations in taste.
 Light honeys taste a lot different than dark honeys, so if you’re looking for a certain flavor profile, you’ll want to choose one that fits your needs.
 As a general rule, the lighter the honey, the milder the taste.
 Grade C honeys are the lightest (and most mild tasting), while Grade B honeys are more amber-colored and have a more distinct honey flavor.
 Grade A honeys are really dark, almost resembling molasses, and have a really strong flavor.

 True honey only has one ingredient: honey.
 When you’re purchasing honey, check the ingredient list and avoid processed sweeteners marketed as honey.
 These sweeteners are highly processed, stripped of all their nutrients, and made with ingredients like high-fructose corn syrup.

 Does honey go bad/expire?